TangentFoxy/docker-compose/immich/ReadMe.md

 - Run this using docker compose manually and only use Cosmos Cloud to point a URL at it (and manage it after initial creation).
 - Create the directories specified in the bind volumes *before* first-run.
+- Doesn't work with env files for some reason, so that was removed.
+(I think Cosmos would've screwed that up potentially anyhow.)

 ## Major Version Upgrades / Breaking Changes
 Check the official docs: https://docs.immich.app/install/upgrading/